US sanctions two tanker owners for carrying Russian oil above price cap

 Global oil prices have risen to around $85 a barrel in recent months on production cuts and thin world spare production capacity.
 That has helped to limit the efficacy of the cap, but actions to toughen enforcement will make it more effective, according to people who advised the Treasury.

-The International Energy Agency (IEA) said on Thursday that preliminary estimates showed Russian crude oil exports last month stood at 4.9 million bpd, down about 100,000 bpd from the May-June average.
+The International Energy Agency (IEA) said on Thursday that preliminary estimates showed Russian crude oil exports last month stood at 4.9 million bpd, down about 100,000 barrels per day from the May-June average.
 But it also said Russia's total exports of crude oil and products in September rose by 460,000 bpd to 7.6 million bpd, with crude accounting for 250,000 bpd of the increase.

-The cap has forced Russia to invest in a "ghost fleet" of old tankers vulnerable to leaks and oil spills and turn to buyers in China and India, which are thousands of miles (km) more distant than traditional consumers in Europe.
+The cap has forced Russia and traders who want to participate in the Russian oil trade to invest in what the industry refers to as a ghost fleet of old tankers vulnerable to leaks and oil spills.
+Those vessels are undertaking long voyages to deliver crude to refiners in China and India, which have become the largest buyers of Russian crude.
+Neither country has imposed sanctions on trade with Russia.

+Andriy Yermak, the head of Ukraine's presidential office, said on the Telegram messaging app that the new sanctions were the result of an international working group he helped create and that violations of the Russian oil price cap will be punished.

 The U.S. Treasury official said the cap forces Russia to pay about $36 a barrel for those non-Western maritime services, expenses that go to "tankers not tanks" reducing its revenues for use in the Ukraine war.